-Russian people tend to have a biased view of recent history.
-WW2 was an important propaganda tool for Soviet leadership, and it continues to be exploited by the current post-Soviet autocratic regime.
-The goal of this propaganda is to frame WW2 as a conflict between socialism and fascism/capitalism.
+Russians tend to have a biased view of recent history.
+WW2 was an important propaganda tool for Soviet leadership, and it continues to be exploited by the current autocratic leaders who assumed power after the collapse of the Soviet Union.
+The goal of this propaganda is to frame WW2 as a conflict between socialism and fascism.
 The whole narrative is focused on the war between Soviet Union and Nazi Germany.
-Of course, this narrative gives all the credits to the Soviet leadership and condemns Western countries for their perceived cowardliness and self-serving deals with the Nazis.
+Of course, this narrative gives all the credits to the Soviet leadership and condemns Western powers for their perceived cowardliness and self-serving deals with the Nazis.

 Of course, Americans should remember that many of the cruelest, and the most notorious war criminals were in fact Japanese.
 Anyway, Asia is “too far from home”, which also makes people living in the rest of the world less interested in Asian history.
 The image of Germany is still tainted but Japan is all about anime, hi-tech and pacifism.
-The role of Thailand in WW2 is also not very well known.
-For me, it was a surprise to find out that Thailand played a role in WW2, and it actually took the side of Nazis.
+That seems a bit unfair, isn’t it?

 Recently, I’ve been driving trough Kanchanaburi province in Thailand.
 It isn’t the most popular tourist destination, but it has a few beautiful spots such as Erawan National Park.
 After visiting a few random places, I decided to find a local museum because I wanted to know more about the history of this province.
-It turns out, there aren’t many museums in Kanchanaburi, but there is a single place that stands out: Hellfire Pass Interpretive Centre and Memorial Walking Trail.
+It turns out, there aren’t many museums in Kanchanaburi, but there was a single place which clearly standed out: Hellfire Pass Interpretive Centre and Memorial Walking Trail.

-First, this place is unique and interesting in many ways, and it’s hard not to notice how clean, ordered and well-maintained this place is.
-It’s all relative of course, I wouldn’t be surprised to see this level of service and care in a big European city, but its very unusual for a place located in the middle of Thai jungles.
+It’s hard not to notice how clean, ordered and well-maintained this place is.
+It’s all relative of course, I wouldn’t be surprised to see this level of service and care in a big European city, but it’s very unusual for a place located in the middle of Thai jungle.

-Those were my first impressions, I still didn’t know what is this place about.
-It turned out, this place is standing evidence of Japanese war crimes.
-During WW2, Japan captured a lot of allied soldiers and civilians, and used them to build it’s infrastructure.
+Those were my first impressions, but I still didn’t know what was the function of this place.
+It turned out, it’s a standing evidence of Japanese war crimes.
+During WW2, Japan captured a lot of allied soldiers and civilians, and it used them to build its infrastructure.
 One of the most ambitious Japanese projects was a railway between Burma and Thailand.
-This railway was built by prisoners, and those prisoners were treated with cruelty that easily matches the German army.
+This railway was built by prisoners, and those prisoners were treated with cruelty which can easily match German war atrocities.

 Here are some numbers.
 This railway was built by 60,000 prisoners of war, and at least 12,000 of them had died during the construction.
-Measuring things and keeping numbers is a good way to understand the magnitude of events.
+Measuring things and keeping numbers is a good way to understand the magnitude of certain historical events.
 12,000 is a big number, but it’s not enough to understand what happened.
 These people could be victims of some terrible incident.
 Maybe fire, or a tsunami?
-Well, that’s why we need places like this which gives us more context and translate a set of dry numbers into personal stories and experiences.
+Well, that’s why we need places like this which can give us some context and translate a set of dry numbers into personal stories and experiences.